 We all have a story

-I am not living the life I planned.
+I'm not living the life I planned.
 The grief over the years has been real and it still comes and goes, but the adventure of my life is so much more than I could ever have dreamed of.
 I now have three teenagers who are finding their way in the world beautifully, and I’ve grown a global consulting business from my kitchen bench.
 Life is complex and messy, it’s also full of possibility.
-If you had told me twelve years ago that life would be this, I would not have believed you.
+If you'd told me 12 years ago that life would be this, I wouldn't have believed you.
 I love my life.

 - What did I do well today?

 - What did I learn today?